uberspace-community/terraform-provider-uberspace/README.md

 # Terraform Provider for uberspace U7

-This repository contains the Terraform provider for managing crontabs.
+This repository contains the Terraform provider for managing resources on [uberspace U7](https://uberspace.de/).

 > [!WARNING]
 > This provider is currently in development and not yet ready for production use.
-> This provider requires Go >= 1.24, which is not yet released.

 ## Requirements